 (5) When specifically prohibited by Army regulations.

-(2) Soldiers will not wear headgear indoors, unless under arms in an official capacity, or when directed by the commander, such as for indoor ceremonial activities.
+(2) Soldiers will not wear headgear indoors, unless under arms in an official capacity.,

 (3) Male and female Soldiers are not required to wear headgear to evening social events (after retreat) when wearing the Army service and dress uniforms or the mess and evening mess uniforms.